Plot to Plate

 At Birchwood we know that children learn best when the curriculum is well sequenced to enable revisiting of core knowledge, skills and understanding to deepen conceptual awareness before demanding application across the whole curriculum.
 Please see the cookery and gardening Progression of Skills documents (held in school), which outline how the key skills are developed, revisited, assessed and built upon during Reception to Year 6.
 See Food for Life Policy for additional cooking and nutrition progression.

 Implementation - How are we going to achieve our intent?

+Every subject leaders in school have looked closely at how Plot to Plate opportunities link to the wider curriculum.
 All classes participate in cookery and gardening activities throughout the year.